 Submission of an article implies that the work described has not been published previously, that it is not under consideration for publication elsewhere and that its publication is approved by all authors and tacitly or explicitly by the responsible authorities where the work was carried out.
 If accepted, it is agreed that it will not be published elsewhere including electronically in the same form, in English or in any other language, without the written consent of the copyright-holder.
-The author has to sign and provide a scanned Submission Declaration (its template will be provided by the editor), stating all the above mentioned facts (click here).
+The author has to sign and provide a scanned Submission Declaration (its template will be provided by the editor), stating all the above mentioned facts.

 Also the authors have to state that all data in the article are real and authentic and should provide retractions or corrections of mistakes each time they consider it necessary.

 3. Peer-review: responsibility of the reviewers

 The reviewers should be objective in their scientific evaluation provided and they should not have any conflict of interest with respect to the research, the authors and/or the research funders.
 All the articles should be treated confidentially.
 All judgment has to be objective.

 4. Editorial responsibilities

 The editors have complete responsibility and authority to reject/accept an article and they should have no conflict of interest with respect to the articles they reject/accept.

 It is very important that the editors promote the publication of correction or retraction when errors are found in the paper.
 Nevertheless, they should preserve the anonymity of the reviewers.